cfenollosa/os-tutorial/04-bootsector-stack/README.md

-*Concepts you may want to Google beforehand:stack*
+*Concepts you may want to Google beforehand: stack*

 The usage of the stack is important, so we'll write yet another boot sector with an example.